Entrywise preservers of sign regularity: Entrywise preservers of sign regularity for a fixed sign pattern

-Before proceeding to the proof of our first main result, we recall a key result that identifies the precise locations of zero entries in matrices whose minors of size up to $2\times2$ are all non-negative.
+We next recall a key result that identifies the precise locations of zero entries in matrices whose minors of size up to $2\times2$ are all non-negative.
 Such matrices are called \textit{totally non-negative matrices of order $2$} (TN$_2$).

-\begin{theorem}\cite[Theorem 1.6.4]{fallat-john} Let $A$ be a TN$_2$ matrix.
-If $A$ has a zero entry, then at least one of the following conditions must hold.
-Either all entries located to the south-west or to the north-east of the zero entry are zeros, or the row or column containing the zero entry consists entirely of zeros. \end{theorem}
+\begin{theorem}\cite[Theorem 1.6.4]{fallat-john} Let $m,n\geq2$ and let $S$ be an $m\times n$ $(0,+)$-pattern with no zero rows or columns.
+Then $S$ allows a TN$_2$ matrix if and only if $S$ is a double echelon pattern. \end{theorem}

 Equipped with the preceding results, we are now ready to prove Theorem~\ref{Theorem_SR_Fixed_Classification}.

 \begin{proof}[Proof of Theorem~\ref{Theorem_SR_Fixed_Classification}] We show the equivalences (1)$\iff$(2) and (2)$\iff$(3), which together complete the proof.
 The implication (1)$\implies$(2) follows by embedding any $d\times d$ SR$(\epsilon)$ matrix into an $m\times n$ SR$(\epsilon)$ matrix by adding zero rows or columns.
 The converse implication, (2)$\implies$(1), is immediate.